teovaira/role-prompts/ex03_tone_variation.md

 ```

 **Analysis of professional tone:**
-- Formal greeting "Dear Ms. Johnson"
+- Formal greeting "Dear Ms. Johnson".
-- No emoji or exclamation marks
+- No emoji or exclamation marks.
-- Structured format with clear sections
+- Structured format with clear sections.
-- Formal language like "pleased to invite" and "at your earliest convenience"
+- Formal language like "pleased to invite" and "at your earliest convenience".
-- Business-appropriate closing
+- Business-appropriate closing.
-- Includes full contact information
+- Includes full contact information.
-- More concise and to the point
+- More concise and to the point.

 ---

 ## Comparison

 **Similarities (content stays consistent):**
-- Both invite Sarah Johnson to interview
+- Both invite Sarah Johnson to interview.
-- Both mention Junior Developer position
+- Both mention Junior Developer position.
-- Both give same date/time/location
+- Both give same date/time/location.
-- Both ask for confirmation
+- Both ask for confirmation.
-- Both are polite and respectful
+- Both are polite and respectful.

 **Differences (tone and style):**